 NADH is what you might call the “loaded” form of NAD.
 Using the pick-up truck metaphor, NADH is like a truck with cargo.
 In this form, NADH is carrying a charged hydrogen molecule with two electrons.
 NADH’s primary purpose is to bring these charged electrons to the mitochondrial enzymes needed for the energy-making process.

 Notice that NADH does not carry the “plus sign”.
-This is because the positively charged hydrogen molecule cancels the positively charged NAD+ molecule.
+This is because the negatively charged hydrogen molecule cancels the positively charged NAD+ molecule.

-Once NADH arrives at the enzymes, they drop off their positively charged electrons and expel the hydrogen atom, subsequently becoming NAD+ again.
+Once NADH arrives at the enzymes, they drop off their negatively charged electrons and expel the hydrogen atom, subsequently becoming NAD+ again.
 The rest is taken care of by the enzymes.

-After the drop-off, NAD+ is now an empty pick-up truck again and is able to leave to collect more positively charged electrons.
+After the drop-off, NAD+ is now an empty pick-up truck again and is able to leave to collect more negatively charged electrons.